Apillon/embedded-wallet/packages/ui/README.md

 This package provides default UI for showing the state of connected account and confirmations on events.

-Use `initializeApp()` to initialize SDK and the UI.
+Use `EmbeddedWalletUI()` to initialize SDK and the UI.
 The UI is done with React and HeadlessUI (tailwind).

 There are some UI specific options in addition to all SDK options.